fntkg/lab1-git-race/description.md

 This ensures the webpage has a valid CSS file.

 ### How to deploy the app with Heroku

-> In order to deploy the app, you will need git and heroku installed in your machine.
+> In order to deploy the app, you will need `git` and `heroku` CLI installed in your machine.

-Detailed instructions can be found [here](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote)
+Detailed instructions can be found [here](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote).

 ---